 S.: -- or wistful students?
 I don’t believe it.
 I know that poetry readings always seem pretty full when I attend.
 But it is true that they feel like they’ve become consumer events.
 Even the Poetry Slams, which are touted for their vibrant energy -- they’re not making any of the Great Powers tremble.
 Auden said that poets write for three audiences: the heads of state whose ears they have, the beautiful young people they imagine they will bed, and their fellow poets.
 Which means that, in practice, they write for their fellow poets.

 R.F.: That’s right.
 But I write poetry for the sake of the Muse.
 I’ve become more and more certain as I grow older that this is the correct metaphor.
 When you write, you are the voice of the muse in one sense, but more importantly, the muse is your voice.

 S.: If you are lucky.
+Or blessed.